nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Advanced-KF-Portal-Queries/KF_12_CheckingQueries.md

 ![Query 3 'AND](../images-kf/KidsFirstPortal_35.png "Query 3 'AND'")

-To learn more about this participant, let's look at a more detailed view of their public metadata by clicking on the "Table View" link:
+To learn more about these participants, let's look at a more detailed view of their public metadata by clicking on the "Table View" link:

 ![Change to Table View](../images-kf/KidsFirstPortal_34.png "Change to Table View")